psevestre/openid-fapi/Financial_API_WD_CIBA.md

 ### 7.2 Authentication sessions started without a users knowledge or consent

-Because this specification allows the client to initiate an authentication request it is important for the authorization server to know whether the user is aware and has consented to the authentication process.
+As this specification allows the client to initiate an authentication request it is important for the authorization server to know whether the user is aware and has consented to the authentication process.
 If widely known user identifiers (e.g. phone numbers) are used as the `login_hint` in the authentication request then this risk is worsened.
 An attacker could start unsolicited authentication sessions on large numbers of authentication devices, causing distress and potentially enabling fraud.
 For this reason this profile highly recommends `login_hint` to have the properties of a nonce with the expectation being that it will be generated from an authorization server owned client authentication device.
 Given the high levels of friction that this may impose it's anticipated that Authorization Servers may have to accept a `id_token_hint` as an alternative mechinism for Client Subject identification.

 Should a TPP wish to link the `id_token` returned from an authorization server to an identifier that can be provided in a more friendly manner as a key for the `id_token_hint`, care must be taken to ensure that customer identification mechanism used to retrieve the `id_token` is appropriate for the channel being used.